Preparation and Filing of the Account

 e.
 Caution: If in doubt about the method of distribution call the Commissioner's office for guidance.

 f.
 Also Note: You may not delay distribution due to a minor to a later date than is required by law because you feel the minor (now age 18) is not "ready" to handle the money.
-If the minor is entitled to the distribution at age 18, the minor gets it at that age irrespective of his/her financial "capabilities", unless the Court determines some other disability exists and enters an order delaying distribution.
+If the minor is entitled to the distribution at age 18, the minor gets it at that age irrespective of his/her immaturity or financial "capabilities", unless the Court determines some disability exists and enters an order delaying distribution.

 Distributions to Incarcerated Beneficiaries